Calling all video journalists: Step up and change your life!

 1980 was a good year for television, because that was the year Dave Wertheimer got his start at a TV station in Milwaukee while still in high school.
 He’s worked at an alphabet of station call letters, working as everything from Chief Photojournalist to News Director and been on assignment all over the world.
 Dave likes to say that he has been shot at, stabbed, tear gassed, punched but most of all hugged while on assignment.

-Another passion of Mr. Wertheimer is teaching.
-He has judged countless contests and been a consultant across the globe, teaching storytelling techniques at dozens of seminars and media organizations including the prestigious NPPA TV NewsVideo Workshop.
+Mr. Wertheimer has judged countless contests and been a consultant across the globe, teaching storytelling techniques at dozens of seminars and media organizations including the prestigious NPPA NewsVideo Workshop since 1993.

-For his assignments Dave has been honored with over 90 awards for his work from the NPPA, SPJ, NBNA, AP, WHNPA and 14 NATAS Emmys.
+For his assignments Dave has been honored with almost 100 awards for his work from the NPPA, SPJ, NBNA, AP, WHNPA and 18 NATAS Emmys.
 Don’t ask this multimedia storyteller to see his awards, they are in a box somewhere.
 He believes that he is only as good as his next story, not his last.

-Dave currently is a Photojournalist/Editor/DSNG tech for WCCO TV in Minneapolis, Minnesota and can be found doing his second love, covering anything with a viewfinder near his head.
+Dave currently is a Photojournalist/Editor/Storyteller for KING TV in Seattle Washington and can be found doing his second love, covering anything with a viewfinder near his head.
 His first love is spending time with his son, Matthew, who was born in 2002.

-In 1997 Tim was named to the faculty of Television News Video Workshop sponsored by the National Press Photographers Association.
-In addition to presentations at the “storytelling boot camp,” he continues to work as a room captain for the critique sessions and is in charge of the lighting and sound for the annual event in Norman, Oklahoma.
+In 1997 Tim was named to the faculty of News Video Workshop sponsored by the National Press Photographers Association.
+He’s worked as a room captain for the critique sessions and is in charge of the lighting and sound for the annual event in Norman, Oklahoma.

 Tim’s work has earned awards from many of those same organizations including NPPA, AP, and the Emmy Awards.

-When he isn’t working he can be found enjoying family life with his wife and 2 sons camping, backpacking or pedaling his bicycle across Indiana.
+When he isn’t working he can be found spending a lot of time as Scoutmaster for Boy Scout Troop 22 in Muncie.
+Tim also is enjoying family life with his wife and two sons backpacking or pedaling his bicycle across Indiana.

-Greg Vandegrift has been a clinical professor of broadcast journalism at the University of St. Thomas in St. Paul, Minnesota since 2008.
+Greg Vandegrift, who has won national, regional, state and corporate awards, spent a quarter century reporting around the Midwest before becoming a clinical professor of broadcast journalism in 2008 at the University of St. Thomas in St. Paul, Minnesota.
 Beyond his classroom instruction, in 2012 he became the lead adviser for the student’s Web-based, multimedia news operation.
-Even while teaching, Greg continues to freelance for KARE 11 (Minneapolis/St. Paul NBC affiliate) where he reported full time beginning in the mid-90s.
+During that time, students have won numerous awards for reporting on multiple platforms.
+Even while teaching, Greg continues to freelance for KARE 11 (Minneapolis/St. Paul NBC affiliate) where he reported full time, beginning in the mid-90s.

 He’s won an Iris.
 The National Association of Black Journalists recognized him for sports coverage.
 He’s also won multiple Regional Murrows and Regional Emmys.
-While at KARE he twice won Best News Writing in the Best of Gannett contest, and he won the Minnesota Associated Press Writing award four times.
+His work has continued to receive regional recognition since he began teaching full time.
+While at KARE, he twice won Best News Writing in the Best of Gannett contest, and he won the Minnesota Associated Press Writing award four times.

-He also produces videos for the University of St. Thomas.
-One of his videos – a mini-documentary — was part of an exhibit at Rome’s MAXXI Museum.
+Beyond teaching at St. Thomas, he also produces videos for the university.
+One of his videos – a mini-documentary - was part of an exhibit at Rome’s MAXXI Museum and later in France at Pierresvives Cultural Centre of Montpellier.

-Greg has taught at the Workshop on a consistent basis since 2004.
-He says reporters must learn to think about video BEFORE copy!!!
+He has taught at the Workshop on a consistent basis since 2004.
+He says reporters must learn to think about video BEFORE copy!
+As Greg puts it, “It is … ALL ... about the video.”

 Before joining the CBS O&O in Baltimore in 1993, Mike told stories in Cape Girardeau, MO, Louisville, and Indianapolis.
 Mike has worked for about a dozen general managers and news directors, all who have very different thoughts about what news should look and sound like.
 He has successfully adapted what he's learned here to keep his bosses happy while at the same time producing stories which keep him excited about his job.
 He is happy to discuss survival techniques.